LINQ Empty Method in C#

 Example to Understand Empty Method in C#:

-Let us see an example to understand LINQ Empty Method in C#.
+Let us see an example of the LINQ Empty Method in C#.
 In the following example, we have created two empty collections using the LINQ Empty Method.
-The first Empty method returns an empty collection of strings while the second Empty method returns an empty collection of students.
+The first Empty method returns an empty collection of strings, while the second Empty method returns an empty collection of students.

 using System.Linq;